CONCEPTUAL PROJECT:

 UIC, CHICAGO, USA - The project brief was simple, "Choose a pre-existing art exhibition and use it as a reference to create an architectural one room building, of whatever scale and function.

-Mike Nelson's exhibition contains 3 entirely differently designed atmospheres, all inside of one singular room.
+Mike Nelson's main exhibition room contains 3 entirely differently designed atmospheres, all inside of one singular room.

-Hayward Gallery Room: White, clean, structured, and equally spaced out, few
+Hayward Gallery Room: minimal, white, clean, structured, and equally spaced out, bright, spacious, geometric, silent, cool, orderly, neutral, calm, symmetric, soft-lit, bare, monochrome, measured, pure.

 3 Case Studies

-1. IIT Crowne Hall - Ludwig Mies van der Rohe:
+1. IIT Crown Hall - Ludwig Mies van der Rohe:

-The interior of Mies's Crowne Hall teaches us that what happens on the interior is more important than the actual built project, everything that appears on the architectural drawings, the steel beams, the glass facades, is all just a frame for the actual facade, which in reality are the students, the messy tabletops, and the countless of architecture models and projects scattered throughout the building.
+The interior of Mies's Crowne Hall teaches us that the actions that take place on the interior are more important than the actual built project, everything that appears on the architectural drawings, the steel beams, the glass facades, is all just a frame for the actual facade, which in reality are the students, the messy tabletops, and the countless of architecture models and projects scattered throughout the building.

 FACTS

-Completed Fall 2021 Semester, under the guidance of Abigail Chang
+Completed Spring 2025 Semester, under the guidance of Paul Andersen

 OTHER PROJECTS